 After years of prayer and constant conversation, the Elders have all come to a conviction that, all things being equal, a healthy independent church is better than a healthy satellite.
 Your local Plano leadership agrees with this conviction.
 Here are the primary drivers:

 Historically, we have streamed most weekend messages from the Dallas campus so that all four Watermark campuses were aligned.
-Moving forward, we are excited to have live, local teaching from a gifted teaching team that will include Derek Mathews (who is returning to Plano staff as Teaching Pastor), as well as Jeff Parker, Harrison Ross, and Kyle Kaigler.
+Moving forward, we are excited to have live, local teaching from a gifted teaching team that will include Derek Mathews (who is returning to Plano staff as Teaching Pastor), as well as Jeff Parker, and Kyle Kaigler.

 The Elders and Campus Shepherds recognize their calling to shepherd well the flock of God that are in their local church.
 For students already in a small group, they will be able to stay in those groups through high school graduation, if they choose.
 Student groups established starting this fall will be specific to the Plano campus.